Type of Expenditure:

 Faculty members at CSUN working on a Sponsored Project

-The total time based effort must not exceed 125% of the regular assignment.
+The total time based effort from all CSU additional employment must not exceed 25% of the regular assignment.

 Charges for Salaries:

 - Rate for the additional employment must be the same as CSU base rate of pay for primary assignment.

 - Institutional Base Salary: As of July 1, 2013 the basis of the salary used for the calculation of salary charges to Federal projects consists of a faculty members regular compensation for his appointment as faculty member.
 It does not include any additional compensation for additional appointments (e.g. Director of a Center) or Special Consultants pay.